TaseskiCS/CVLens/README.md

 # CVLens

-Simply upload your resume and allow us to handle the parsing of the information!
+Simply upload your resume and allow us to handle the parsing of the.